🌓

 Implemented this way, the movement can have some undesirable properties.
 First of all, when the value reaches the target, it stops jarringly fast.
 Secondly, this type of movement has no sense of urgency.
 It plods along at the same pace, regardless of how far it has to go.
 This constant pace means that if the target is actively moving away at a speed higher than that constant speed, the target will get further and further away, eventually getting lost.
 While this might be physically realistic, it’s very undesirable for something like a video game’s camera attempting to follow the character.
 Exponential smoothing, on the other hand, addresses both of these problems and is even simpler to implement.

 If you’re working with a variable-sized timestep and you really care about precision, the general form is mix(value, target, 1-(1-speed)**dt).
-This post explains it in more depth.

 speed = 0.1